ascend4/ascend4/models/johnpye/fprops/EQUIL.md

 This is the main reason low-temperature mixed cases (like CO/CO2/H2O/H2/O2) now converge down to 298 K.

+### 10.1 NOx study lessons for reduced-space startup

+The humid-air NOx gas basis exposed an important extra requirement for the reduced-space path: startup must be invariant, or nearly invariant, to species ordering.

+What was observed during the NOx study:

+- the same physical humid-air NOx problem could succeed or fail in `auto_reduced` depending on species order alone
+- this was not a thermodynamic multiplicity issue in the direct solve;
+  it came from the reduced-space construction and boundary startup logic
+- once a first reduced solution was accepted, continuation could still be driven onto different low-temperature branches if the startup basis and active-set seed were poor

+The fixes that proved important were:

+- choose reduced pivots/basis columns using a target-weighted ordering, not raw species index order
+- compute the particular feasible point `n0` from the chosen pivots, so the reduced map and the pivot structure stay consistent
+- classify active/free species using the same near-boundary complementarity logic used by solution validation, rather than only a small-amount cutoff
+- when `n_init == NULL`, build a deterministic bootstrap composition and feed that into reduced startup instead of treating null-init as "no seed at all"
+- score candidate active-set pivots by post-solve KKT quality/objective, rather than taking the first legal add/drop move

+Current FPROPS status for this NOx basis:

+- direct package-backed solves for the demo gas basis now succeed to `300 K`
+- warm starts from physically reasonable higher-temperature states do not trap the direct reduced solver on the wrong low-temperature branch
+- the remaining low-temperature discrepancy is no longer in the direct FPROPS equilibrium kernel itself; it is in the ASCEND embedding and outer-solver treatment of the returned trace-species rows

 ### 11. Boundary-KKT validation

 If strict interior stationarity check fails, we also accept solutions satisfying bound-KKT logic: